 To my surprise, not only was it a lot easier to step out of my comfort zone and begin teaching, but I found myself enjoying this job far more than I ever anticipated.
 Watching a student learn and embrace a second language and seeing them excel in that new language is such a rewarding experience that I wouldn’t trade for the world.

-If you’re thinking of applying to become a Qkids teacher, or if you have any additional questions about working for Qkids, feel free to leave your question below in the comment section or contact me here.
+If you’re thinking of applying to become a Qkids teacher, or if you have any additional questions about online ESL teaching with Qkids, feel free to leave your question below in the comment section or contact me here.
 I’d be more than happy to answer any additional questions you might have!